Sergeant Hassan

-Sarjan Hassan or Sergeant Hassan is a Singaporean war film starring P. Ramlee.
-The film took place during the Japanese invasion of Malaya during the Second World War.
+Sarjan Hassan (English: Sergent Hassan) is 1958 Singaporean Malay-language black-and-white war drama film starring P. Ramlee.
+The film is set during the Japanese invasion of Malaya during the Second World War.
 Initially, the film was supposed to be directed by Lamberto Avellana; however, he was unable to fully complete the film.
 The directing task was later taken over by P. Ramlee.